 Option Description

+-t The type of encryption:

+EncryptionType • Basic

+• AES

-• AES For example: -tAES
+For example: -tAES

 -oKeyFile AES encryption and decryption requires a key file.
 This option specifies the path and file name of the key file used to decrypt the password.
 For example: -oKeyFile=./key.ky

 PasswordString The password to decrypt.